-However, we could not show $\eta_S|_{S^{1+\theta}(F)}=1$, i.e. $\eta_S$ is $\theta$-symmetric.
-Due to the author's knowledge, $\eta_S$ is $\theta$-symmetric for all the examples studied by Hakim and his collaborators.
+However, we could not show $\eta_S|_{S^{1+\theta}(F)}=1$, i.e., $\eta_S$ is $\theta$-symmetric.
+To the best of the author's knowledge, $\eta_S$ is $\theta$-symmetric for all the examples studied by Hakim and his collaborators.
 We speculate that it also holds in general. \end{remark}